 How Science Predicts the Aurora

 From September until April, when the days are at their shortest and often their darkest, the Northern Lights are at their brightest.
-There’s no doubt that the stunning light shows, known scientifically as the Aurora Borealis, are not only an item on many people’s bucket lists, but also a boom to the local economies lucky enough to have a front row seat for the show.
+There’s no doubt that the stunning light shows, known scientifically as the Aurora Borealis (Aurora Australis in the Southern Hemisphere), are not only an item on many people’s bucket lists, but also a boom to the local economies lucky enough to have a front-row seat for the show.

 Monitoring Space Weather to Predict Auroras

 Auroras exist in both the Northern and Southern Hemispheres, but the northern counterpart is far more popular for tourists hoping to catch a glimpse of the display.
-The Northern Lights evolve from the sun’s activity that affect the conditions in space.
-Space weather—caused by geoeffective solar activity such as solar flares—can impact the space between here and the sun, causing an aurora as a byproduct.
-NOAA scientists at the Space Weather Prediction Center (SWPC) monitor and track this phenomena related to space weather and have developed methods to predict the likelihood of significant aurora.
+The Northern Lights evolve from the sun’s activity that affects the conditions in space.
+Space weather—caused by geoeffective solar activity such as solar flares and coronal mass ejections—can impact the space between here and the sun, causing an aurora as a byproduct.
+NOAA scientists at the Space Weather Prediction Center (SWPC) monitor and track these phenomena related to space weather and have developed methods to predict the likelihood of significant aurora.

 Being able to see the aurora depends mainly on two factors, geomagnetic activity (the degree of disturbance of the earth’s magnetic field at the time) and your geographic location.
 Of course, local weather, light pollution from city lights, a full moon, and other factors can affect your viewing possibilities as well.